On the Limit of the Tridiagonal Model for $\beta$-Dyson Brownian Motion: Introduction

 However, by applying the Householder tridiagonalization used in numerical linear algebra \cite{bauer1959sequential,wilkinson1962householder} on G$\beta$E matrices, one obtains the following symmetric tridiagonal model \cite{DuEd02}:

 It was verified \cite{DuEd02} that for all $\beta >0$ one has \eqref{betaEigenvalDist} as the eigenvalue distribution for the tridiagonal matrix ensemble \eqref{StationaryTridiagonal}.
 In addition to providing a matrix model for the the $\beta$ ensemble for all $\beta$, one can find stochastic differential operator limits ($n\to\infty$) for the tridiagonal matrix model which provide further insight into quantities such as the largest eigenvalue governed by the $\beta$-Tracy Widom distribution.
 Such an operator limits are introduced and analyzed in \cite{Ed04,EdSu07}, and further analyzed in \cite{ramirez2011beta}.
-Over the past two decades the G$\beta$E tridiagonal model and its operator limits have been studied and applied extensively, e.g., see \cite{LambertPaquette03,dumitriu2006global,dumitriu2012global,allez2014tracy,krishnapur2016universality,valko2017sine,gorin2018stochastic,trogdon2024computing}.
+Over the past two decades the G$\beta$E tridiagonal model and its operator limits have been studied and applied extensively, e.g., see \cite{dumitriu2006global, li2010beta,dumitriu2012global,AlGu13,allez2014tracy,krishnapur2016universality,valko2017sine,HoPa17,gorin2018stochastic,LambertPaquette03,paquette2023universality,trogdon2024computing}, and related work on tridiagonalization of random matrices \cite{deift2021conjugate,ding2022conjugate}.

 In this work, we consider applying the Householder tridiagonalization procedure to the $n\times n$ G$\beta$E process, for each $t$, as depicted graphically in Figure~\ref{fig:intropic}.
 The resulting process is a real symmetric tridiagonal matrix valued stochastic process with eigenvalue distribution governed by $\beta$-DBM, \eqref{Dyson BM}.
 Since these tridiagonal matrices are symmetric, we can treat the entries as a system of $2n-1$ scalar stochastic processes.